BIG changes here at Singing Horse Ranch and the previously unthinkable has just occurred…

 When I booked the trailer, I actually didn’t know WHO was going to get on the trailer.
 Just that this was the right thing to do, at this time.
 If the mamas and babies had gone, the trailer had enough room for 5 horses – so I didn’t even know how many horses would be leaving.
 I spent 2 weeks before the trailer arrived crying, off and on, as I meditated and talked with the herd and as it became increasingly likely that it wasn’t the mustangs who wanted to go…

 I say “likely” because despite some very clear and detailed conversations with Juno and Montaro, with animals I never know if they are talking about the physical plane, or the spiritual/energetic plane.
 Animals have not split their mind/body/soul like many of us humans have.
 They are an integrated whole and so they don’t distinguish between planes of reality (in my experience).
 So when Montaro says to me, “I need to go and help Kesia develop her leadership ability.”
 Does he mean he physically has to go?
-Or that by having a member of our herd there (with whom he has fully integrated), he can link-up to Kesia and instruct her that way??
+Or that by having a member of our herd there (with whom he has fully integrated), he can link-up to Kesia and instruct her that way?

 My mind reserved judgement, but my body must have known they were physically going to leave as I cried buckets of tears with them and also with Aude.
 I was sure Aude wasn’t going (and was SO relieved at that!) until the day before the trailer arrived.
 I was sitting on the paddock feeder, with Xadaa eating on my right side and the 3 lads were grouped in a loose circle around me – none of them eating, just being with me.
 And Aude walked over and joined the circle.
 I looked at her and for the first time I felt that she might go.
 I burst into fresh tears as I assured her that of course she could go and I would never separate her from her family – Juno is her baby and Montaro is both Juno’s daddy and Aude’s half-brother, and Jax is also Aude’s half-brother; Jax, Montaro and Aude all have the same Belgian father, but different mothers.

-The trailer also had a ramp (which none of mine have ever encountered before) which was not flush to the ground, so dropped down whenever we stepped on it.
+The trailer also had a ramp (which none of mine have ever encountered before) which was not flush to the ground, so dropped down whenever you stepped on it.
 The interior was dark, as the windows were all tinted.
 It was parked roadside and the horses could take off into the forest and out onto the road at any time.
 Perfect.

 And so, the entire endeavour took on the cadence of a dance – an extremely challenging, tricky dance.
 I think Cobra was there just in case Juno did not (or could not) get on.
 As Juno said to me the day before they left, “None of us want to go.
 But it’s the next step.
 And you’re so stressed all the time, none of us can work with you anyway.”
 I knew that the lads were going because they craved adventure and big land.
 And they also wanted to work intensely with Kesia.
 I knew the mustangs were staying because they weren’t done with me – but there was no space for them to come forward with the big guys around.
 And I knew that I was stretched beyond capacity having all 11 here – both financially and logistically with this environment.